Homotopy equivalence of nearby Lagrangians and the Serre spectral sequence: Introduction

+The final piece to proving Theorem~\ref{thm:1} is essentially to establish a version of Poincar\'e duality fiber-wise.
+A heuristic description of why this might be a useful property is as follows; the fibers represent the relative difference $L \to N$.
+However if the fibers also behave as a manifold - then this is homologically supposed to look like a fiber-bundle, and since $L$ and $N$ have the same dimension the fiber basically (homologically) has to be a $0$ dimensional manifold.
+A similar argument was used in the simply connected case by Fukaya, Seidel, and Smith.

-The idea and the layout of the paper is as follows.
-In section~\ref{sec:inters-floer-homol} we briefly describe intersection Floer homology and how to apply local coefficients.
-In Section~\ref{sec:fiber-wise-self} we define a fiber-wise (over $N$) intersection Floer homology of any two Lagrangians $K$ and $L$.
-This fiber-wise Floer homology defines a graded local system on $N$, and in Section~\ref{sec:spectral-sequence} we prove that a ``Serre type'' spectral sequence converges to the full intersection Floer homology.
-This spectral sequence is very similar to a Serre spectral sequence over $N$ where the ``base'' is represented by $C_*(N)$ using a specific Morse function on $N$, and the ``fibers'' are the fiber-wise Floer homology.
-More concisely, we prove that page 1 is isomorphic to the Morse homology complex on $N$ with coefficients in the graded local system from Section~\ref{sec:fiber-wise-self}.
-Then in Section~\ref{sec:consequences} we use this spectral sequence along with a few additional naturality lemmas from \cite{sequel} to give an alternate proof of Abouzaids theorem (it will have many elements from his proof in there).
+The general layout of the paper is as follows.
+In section~\ref{sec:inters-floer-homol} we briefly describe Lagrangian intersection Floer homology of two exact Lagrangians $K$ and $L$ and how to apply local coefficients.
+In Section~\ref{sec:fiber-wise-self} we define the fiber-wise (over $N$) intersection Floer homology of any Lagrangian $L$ with itself using the idea of the bunches described above.
+We also prove that this fiber-wise Floer homology defines a graded local system on $N$, and satisfies other natural properties that we will need - most importantly the Poincaré duality mentioned above.
+In Section~\ref{sec:spectral-sequence} we use action filtrations to construct the spectral sequence as described above, converging to the full Lagrangian intersection Floer homology; and we also identify page 1 of this spectral sequence for special cases of $g$.
+In Section~\ref{sec:local-syst-univ} we extend the type of local coefficient systems we allow to include local systems on the universal cover of $N$.
+The reader only interested in the case where $N$ is simply connected can skip this section.
+Then in Section~\ref{sec:consequences} we prove Theorem~\ref{thm:1} starting with the simply connected case not requiring Section~\ref{sec:local-syst-univ}.

-It should be noted that the ideas used in this construction is similar to some of the original ideas by Fukaya, Seidel, and Smith, which inspired their spectral sequence.
+It should be noted that the ideas used in this construction are similar to the original ideas behind the spectral sequence constructed by Fukaya, Seidel, and Smith.

+\begin{remark} In the paper \cite{sequel} with Abouzaid we use the same large scale perturbations of $L$ above together with some additional structure to prove the new result that any exact Lagrangian is in fact simple homotopy equivalent to the base. \end{remark}